 The McNary National Wildlife Refuge

-The McNary National Wildlife Refuge straddles a wide area of the Tri Cities Wa region, but it is closest and most accessible from the Pasco area.
+The McNary National Wildlife Refuge straddles a wide area of the Tri-Cities WA region, but it is closest and most accessible to the Pasco area.

-The McNary National Wildlife Refuge of Tri City Pasco is located on the Columbia basin, where some of the hottest and driest climate in all of the Washington State can be seen.
+The McNary National Wildlife Refuge of Pasco is in the Columbia basin, where some of the hottest and driest climates in all of Washington State can be seen.
 This warm, dry weather combined with a healthy river system makes the area a favorite among birds and many other types of plants and wildlife in Washington state.

 Unique Columbia Basin Flora

 The Columbia Basin has a unique flora because of its dry climate and unique soil conditions.
 In the area where the McNary National Wildlife Refuge straddles the Columbia Basin, trees are non-existent except for junipers.
 Only towering shrubs and bushes can be seen in this area of the McNary National Wildlife Refuge near Pasco Real Estate.